-Are Nadis and Meridians the same?
+Are Nadis and Meridians the Same?

 Nadis and meridians are very similar; they refer to an energy pathway in the human body.
 They come from different traditions of the Chinese medicine system and the Ayurvedic health system from India.
 These systems look at the body as energy, there are 14 main meridians in the body, and there are 72000 nadis.

-Are Nadis nerves?
+Are Nadis Nerves?

-Are Prana and Chi the same?
+Are Prana and Chi the Same?

 Prana and Chi come from two different traditions.
 Prana comes from the Ayurveda tradition and Chi from the Tibetan, Buddhist and Chinese tradition.
-Prana and Chi are the same in the sense of both being the energy force.
+Prana and Chi are the same in the sense of both refer to the energy force.
 The understanding of how prana and chi works depend on the tradition they come from.

 Nadis are energy channels forming a pathway throughout your body.
-Nadis energy flows from the chakras and comes back to the chakras.
+Nadis’ energy flows from the chakras and comes back to the chakras.
 When the flow of energy is balanced, the chakras are active, and you are healthy.